nusco/narjillos/backlog.md

 + Move entire persistence to a database
   I have to try, but this might not even make sense.
 It might destroy performance or reliability.

-+ Track advanced experimental data together with ancestry: avg lifetime/avg descendants/etc.
++ Track advanced experimental data together with ancestry
+  avg lifetime/avg descendants/etc.

-+ Measure creature/dish efficiency (somehow)
++ Measure creature/dish efficiency
+  somehow. for now, I don't know what this is :)

-- Advanced clustering algorithm (based on Shannon's theory to evaluate gene distribution)
+- Advanced clustering algorithm
+  based on Shannon's theory to evaluate gene distribution. see related study.

-+ Advanced ancestry analysis (study related papers)
++ Advanced ancestry analysis
+  study related papers

-- Encode CPU floatpoint precision in the experiment id (rather than use strictfp)
+- Encode CPU floatpoint precision in the experiment id
+  rather than use strictfp, that harms performance

 ##Sexual Reproduction